ogimgio/hackatum-25/README.md

 - **`server.py`**: The main FastAPI application.
     - **Data Filtering**: Contains the core logic (`filter_cars` and `select_protection`) to determine the best **upsell car option** and the most suitable **protection package** based on the customer's budget and preferences.
     - **API Endpoint**: The `/api/booking/offer` endpoint takes the comprehensive `BookingRequest` and returns the two best car offers (upsell and normal) and the tailored protection package.
 This information is used by the frontend agent to form the personalized sales pitch.

+- **èmotion_analysis**: A module dedicated to **speech emotion recognition**.
+    - It uses a pre-trained audio classification model to analyze the emotional tone of the customer's speech.
+    - This emotional insight is then used to adapt the avatar's responses and tone during the interaction.

 ## Key‑Collection Day Flow (Avatar Interaction)